rustfs/docs.rustfs.com/docs/features/lifecycle/index.md

 Data doesn't have to exist forever: RustFS lifecycle management tools allow you to define how long data remains on disk before deletion.
 Users define the time length as a specific date or number of days before RustFS begins deleting objects.

 Lifecycle management rules are created per bucket and can be constructed using any combination of object and tag filters.
-Don't specify filters to set expiration rules for the entire bucket, or specify multiple rules to create more complex expiration behavior.
+Omitting filters applies the expiration rule to the entire bucket, or specify multiple rules to create more complex expiration behavior.

-RustFS object expiration rules also apply to versioned buckets and come with some versioning-specific flavors.
+RustFS object expiration rules also apply to versioned buckets and come with some versioning-specific options.
 For example, you can specify expiration rules only for non-current versions of objects to maximize the benefits of object versioning without incurring long-term storage costs.
 Similarly, you can create lifecycle management rules for deleting objects whose only remaining version is a delete marker.

 Bucket expiration rules fully comply with RustFS WORM locking and legal holds - objects in a locked state will remain on disk until the lock expires or is explicitly released.
 Once objects are no longer constrained by locks, RustFS begins applying expiration rules normally.